Farseer-NMR/FarSeer-NMR/Documentation/Code_Style_Guide_for_Developers.md

 ### Multiline

-In multiline strings receiving variables, even if the string does not reach the end of the line, using the following notation:
+In multiline strings always break the assignment statement to a new line and describe the string without indentation.
+If the string has to be formatted, break the method call and give an additional indentation considering the indentation of the varible to which the string is assigned:

 ```
+        msg = \
 """path: {}
 side chains: {}
 FASTA starting residue: {}  """.\